auremoser/mozsci/log/worklog.md

 * drafted letter of support for Marc Galland
 * sent letter of support to Steph
 * sent out fellowship role to alumni fellows
+* meeting with Aleksandar about fellowships
+* sent Jlin update AV email for onboarding next week

 ## TODO